anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ## DNS Representation in Packed CBOR

-The representation of DNS responses in packed CBOR has the same semantics as for tag 113 ({{-cbor-packed}}, Section 3.1) with the rump being the compressed response.
+The representation of DNS responses in packed CBOR has the same semantics as for tag TBD113 ({{-cbor-packed}}, Section 3.1) with the rump being the compressed response.
-The difference to {{-cbor-packed}} is that tag 113 to the array is OPTIONAL.
+The difference to {{-cbor-packed}} is that tag TBD113 is OPTIONAL.

 Compression of queries is not specified, as apart from EDNS options (see Section {{sec:edns}}), they only consist of one question most of the time.